Updated: Dec 6, 2022

 No matter my questions, Jennifer just invited me to sit quietly and comfortably, with a straight supported spine and “let what happens happen.”
 After some months of frenzied and difficult meditation, during which I tried to do things right–whatever right was that day–I slowly I let go of my preconceived notions about meditation and began to trust the practice of meditation itself.
 Gradually that quiet stillness inside, that I found by chance in my backyard years earlier, revealed itself again.

-It is this quiet stillness that I mean when I say “follow your heart,” or “listen to your intuition.”
+It is this quiet stillness or awareness that is being called on when we say “follow your heart,” or “listen to your intuition.”
 It’s always been here, and remains here now, but it gets covered up easily by noise, activity, anxiety, worry, and perceptions of what should happen in everyday life.
 I give myself these instructions on a daily basis.

-I am slowly learning to release thoughts and perceptions about what is happening in my everyday experience, to follow instead the stillness that let’s life unfold.
+I am slowly learning to release thoughts and perceptions about what is happening in my everyday experience, to follow instead the stillness from which life unfolds.
 I’m reminded and humbled everyday by the difference in my quality of life when I live from jumpy and erratic thoughts that float through my head, or from the quiet stillness inside.